ghacks Technology News

 Firefox Preloader, Start Firefox Faster

-The start up time of the Firefox web browser ranges from almost instantly to half a minute or even more on some systems.
+The start up time of the Firefox web browser ranges from almost instant to half a minute or even more on some systems.
 This disparity stems from different hardware configurations, installed add-ons, session restore and other Firefox configuration settings.
-Add-ons for example can increase the start up of Firefox significantly.
-Firefox loads slower as well if many tabs need to be restored from the last browsing session.

-Firefox Preloader is a new add-on for the web browser that promises faster load times for Windows environments.
+Firefox Preloader is a new add-on for the web browser that promises faster load times on Windows environments.
 Setup is a little bit complicated, as it involves the creation of a program shortcut, adding a command line parameter to that shortcut and adding the new shortcut to the Windows autostart.

 Here is how this is done in detail: